ABOUT US

 Walk-in Bank Volunteer FAQs

-Where do I need to go to volunteer?
+Where do I go to volunteer?

 We are located at 815 S. Freedom Boulevard in Provo, just south of the Frontrunner station.
 Please come to the northeast entrance marked “Donations and Volunteers.”
+Volunteers must check in with our Pantry Manager.”

 How do I get started?